cjoy/cs9318/notes/notes.md

 * **Apex cuboid**  is the 0-D cuboid which holds the highest level of the summation.
 The apex cuboid is typicallly denoted by *all*.
 * A complete cube of d-dimensions consists of the product of  (L_i+1), from i=1 to d, where L_i is the number of levels (not including ALL) on the i-th dimension.
   * They collectively form the lattice.
+  * **Full materialisation** refers to the computation of all the cuboids in the lattice defining a data cube.
+    * Requires lots of storage space, especially when the dimensions increase.
     * The **curse of dimenstionality** refers to the excessive storage requirements, each with multiple levels.
+  * **Partial materialisation** is where selective computation of a subset of the cuboids in the lattice.
+Ie. Isceberg cube is a data cube that stores only those cube cells that have an aggregate value (eg. count) about some minimum support theshold.

 ## Properties of Operations
 * All operations are closed under the multidimensional model (i.e. both input and output of an operation is a cube).
 * This means that they can be composed.